 Normal practice, however, is to group all the Include statements near the start of the BroSet e.g. after the BroSet Statements and Defined bro Statements (if any) and before the Row Statements (if any).

-Include statement do not need to be in any particular order i.e. it is not necessary to include BroSets according to the order of the BroIds that they contain.
+Include statements do not need to be in any particular order i.e. it is not necessary to include BroSets according to the order of the BroIds that they contain.

 Include BroSet Statements are needed with Main-BroSets to build up the full set of Bros.